This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 First off, let’s get on the same page: even though it’s a state park, it’s so big that some visitors mistakenly think of it as Custer National Park.
 While that’s incorrect, it’s helpful to keep that in mind as you get a feel for the scale (and opportunities) of the park.

 The main things to do in Custer State Park include driving the wildlife loop (and searching for bison), enjoying Sylvan Lake, and hiking one or more of the many trails.
-If you’re in a rush, that’ll give you a quick overview of the park — but spending a full day is even better.
+If you’re in a rush, you can squeeze an overview into a few hours but spending a full day is ideal.

-By all means, your first stop of the day should be the Custer State Park wildlife loop.
-As you might imagine, the best part of the day to see animals is early in the morning, so it’s worth setting an alarm for the morning.
+Your first stop of the day should be the Custer State Park wildlife loop.
+As you might imagine, the best part of the day to see animals is early in the morning, so it’s worth setting an alarm.

 Although the park offers jeep tours of the wildlife loop road — kind of like a South Dakota safari — there’s really no need for that.
 Even the smallest rental car can safely navigate this road and you should have no problem spotting wildlife on your own.